Andrettin/Wyrmsun/readme.txt

 - Added an underground layer for the Nidavellir scenarios.
 - The Grafvitning kobolds now dwell in the underground layer, beneath Svarinshaug.
 - Added "The Mastersmith Brothers" dwarven side-quest, in which the player has the objective of recruiting Brokk and Eitri.
-- The "Treasures of Svarinshaug" quest is now a dwarven side-quest accessible in the scenario mode, instead of a mission.
+- The "Treasures of Svarinshaug" mission has been replaced with two dwarven side-quests accessible in the scenario mode, "The Ring of Riches" and "The Thunder Hammer".
+Those quests are available if the player has a smithy, and has recruited the heroes Brokk and Eitri.

 * Units
 - Added +1 damage to the dwarven Scout, Pathfinder, Explorer and Gryphon Rider.